ahsanhabib98/llm-app/README.md

 # Climas LLM

-This is the repository of Climas LLM
+This is the repository of LLM App

 Run all the commands from project root directory.